Rajeev Pillai

 Rajeev Govinda Pillai is an Indian actor from Malayalam cinema.
 His acting debut was a lead role in the film City of God directed by Lijo Jose Pellissery (2011) where he played one of the protagonists.
 He has also worked as a dentist, a model, and as a cricketer for Kerala Strikers cricket team in the Celebrity Cricket League.

 Being the first Kerala born and bred model to walk the major fashion weeks in India, he is considered as the pioneer in modelling in Kerala.
 His success in the industry motivated many Kerala youths to take up the career.
 Being the Captain of Kerala Strikers Cricket team in CCL ,he top scored for the team 7 years of all the 9 years Kerala played.

 Early life

-Born in a small village called ‘Nannoor’ in the south of Kerala, he relished the upbringing of a proper village boy .His father worked in Muscat while his mother is a retried high school Sanskrit teacher.
+Born in a small village called ‘Nannoor’ in a Malayali Nair family from the south of Kerala, he relished the upbringing of a proper village boy.
+His father worked in Muscat while his mother is a retired high school Sanskrit teacher.
 After qualifying as a dentist, he quit his job at a hospital in Kerala to pursue an acting career.